 There is something constructive you can do with the pictures you take however and that’s putting them to work so they can earn you some money.
 Even some of those photos you edit can earn you money and in fact those are probably the ones with the best chance of generating some revenue.

 If you have a really good camera and along with your basic editing and photography skills you feel as if the photos you take have way more potential than being uploaded to Facebook for some of your fake friends to “like,” stock image sites like Shutterstock and Shotshop offer the perfect platform for anybody really to upload their images and have them sold as stock photography.
-A well taken pic, perhaps with a bit of editing like blurring the background or something of that sort, can earn you at least one dollar each time someone downloads it.
+A well taken pic, perhaps with a bit of editing like blurring the background, or a little enhancement with the help of Topaz Labs, or any other little tweaks, can earn you at least one dollar each time someone downloads it.
 Many artists, web designers, publishers, etc. hold the common misconception that just Googling pictures for their projects and downloading them is okay, but it isn’t.
 There are copyright issues which could really turn nasty and costly should the project in which the illegally downloaded image is used get big.
 Royalty claims and settlements in relation to this happen all the time, but we just don’t hear about them all too often.

 When legitimate bloggers, web designers, graphics designers, journalists, etc. search for high quality images for their various projects, they buy and download them from stock photography platforms.
 So if a few hundred foodie bloggers for instance are looking for a good pic of a breakfast meal served at a prestigious restaurant, if you took that pic they were looking for, a few hundred downloads would then amount to a few hundred dollars in your account.